cypress-io/cypress/source/api/commands/click.md

 `x` and `y` must both be `Numbers`.
 Currently you cannot use `%` based arguments.
 [Open an issue](https://github.com/cypress-io/cypress/issues/new?body=**Description**%0A*Include%20a%20high%20level%20description%20of%20the%20error%20here%20including%20steps%20of%20how%20to%20recreate.%20Include%20any%20benefits%2C%20challenges%20or%20considerations.*%0A%0A**Code**%0A*Include%20the%20commands%20used*%0A%0A**Steps%20To%20Reproduce**%0A-%20%5B%20%5D%20Steps%0A-%20%5B%20%5D%20To%0A-%20%5B%20%5D%20Reproduce%2FFix%0A%0A**Additional%20Info**%0A*Include%20any%20images%2C%20notes%2C%20or%20whatever.*%0A) if you'd like this functionality.

-[block:callout]
-{
-  "type": "warning",
+{% note warning  %}
-  "body": "Make sure not to issue a click outside of the width and height of the element.
-This will result in a `Command Timeout`"
+Make sure not to issue a click outside of the width and height of the element.
+This will result in a `Command Timeout`
-}
-[/block]
+{% endnote %}

 ***